 - Padu Basadi – This ancient Basadi is home to Smt Rama Rani Jain Research Institute.

 This is an ancient temple built in a typical Kerala style with a wooden lattice going around the small stone temple.
-Co-existence of these temples from the same era tells us that the two religions did not have a solid wall between them but instead they had common followers.
+The co-existence of these temples from the same era tells us that the two religions did not have a solid wall between them but instead, they had common followers.

-- Moodbidri is 35 km from Mangalore City and 30 km from Mangalore Airport.
+- Moodbidri is 35 km from Mangalore City and 30 km from the nearest airport.

 - Thousand Pillar Temple has an entrance ticket of Rs 10/- per person, a camera fee of Rs 50/- and a mobile camera fee of Rs 25/-.

 - All other temples have free entry.
 For photography check with the priest, some allow and some do not.